satindra-r/Untitled_Application/README.md

 enjoy!

-Note: if you are playing this for the second time or later please refresh the page untill you get a different code for a different sub story :)
+Note: if you are playing this for the second time or later please refresh the page until you get a different code for a different sub story :)

 my website: https://satindrar.wixsite.com/satindrar
 _